Sláinte agus sábháilteacht ag an obair

 Catalóg N. : KE-30-10-351-EN-C

 This non-binding guide gives practical information for understanding and implementing Directive 92/57/EEC on the minimum safety and health requirements at temporary or mobile construction sites.
 This publication will be available in printed format in English, French and German and in electronic format in all other EU official languages.
-A CD containing 22 language versions (Catalogue number: KE-31-11-011-1X-Z, ISBN 978-92-79-19096-4) will also be available.
+A CD containing 22 language versions (Catalogue number: KE-31-11-011-1X-Z, ISBN 978-92-79-19096-4)is also available.

 Catalóg N. : KE-78-09-668-EN-C